kbarbounakis/themost-express-order-app/README.md

 # themost-express-order-app
-MOST Web Framework prototype of an order management system as middleware of an express js application
+Order Management System prototype with MOST Web Framework as middleware of an express js application